Spring 2018 - Spring 2019 : Construction in coordination with other major projects in the area.

 - A Civic Precinct Master Plan was presented to Community Services Committee in April 2013.
 The Master Plan was not supported at Committee.

-- The City is committed to continued development of the Civic Precinct by focusing on three priorities: programming, operations and governance structure, and renewal projects
+- The City is committed to continued development of the Civic Precinct by focusing on three priorities: programming, operations and governance structure, and rehabilitation projects

 - Governance structure and operation plans: Coordination of operational plans among City Departments and development of new advisory committee.